Showing 1 - 1 OF 1

 Living in on-base housing is voluntary, not mandatory, except for personnel assigned to key and mission-essential positions, which are designated by the installation commander.
 On-post housing consists of 13 housing villages containing single-family housing and townhomes, with two to five bedrooms.

-Service members can apply for on-post housing within 30 days of their arrival to Fort Hood and will receive an eligibility date for the housing requirement.
+Service members can apply for on-post housing within 30 days of their arrival to Fort Cavazos and will receive an eligibility date for the housing requirement.
 If an application is made after the initial 30 days, the eligibility date will be the date of the application.